PixelsCamp/docs/SLACK.md

 # Using Slack

-Pixels Camp's organization provides a Slack instance to their approved attendees as yet another communication channel to help the community to take best from the event.
+Pixels Camp's organization provides a Slack instance as a communication channel to help the community to take best from the event.
 This guide provides a policy and some guidelines on how to use Slack in this context.

 ### GENERAL